-It’s still ‘crickets down’ in the Helmand Province.
-We suspect Victory Day will mark the start of the fighting season.
+It’s still ‘crickets‘ in the Helmand Province.
 The last of the poppy harvesters will return home, sort out their share of paste, rest a bit and then cast around for something to do.
-It appears that for most of the adult males in Helmand, fighting the foreigners for pay, is no longer quite the attractive option.
+It appears that for most of the adult males in Helmand, fighting the foreigners for pay, is no longer an attractive option.
 The WaPo published a story last week about how the United States Marine Corps is wearing out the Taliban the old-fashioned way – by shooting them.
 This trend is noted here by the Belmont Club, and here by Herschel at The Captains Journal, and here by the Long War Journal.
-This latest article on the martial prowess of the Marines, comes at a propitious time (even though it was based on a Bing West embed last fall) because my Dad, of all people, sent a new Marine recruiting poster which I can now share-even with the F bomb-
+This latest article on the martial prowess of the Marines comes at a propitious time (even though it was based on a Bing West embed last fall) because my Dad, of all people, sent a new Marine recruiting poster which I can now share-even with the F bomb-

 Having done some research, I find that American Geezers have something in common with British Tommies; they too can say “I’m not having that” and the discussion is over.
 Turns out Bing West doesn’t wear body armor or helmet!
 He may be on the facility of the Naval War College, and he may submit reports to the American Department of Defense, but somehow he has reached that glorious station in life where he can tell the Marines and the Army to STUFF IT- He goes out with whoever he wants, while wearing whatever he wants.
 Man, that’s nice work if you can get it!